 Users can expand the Kismayo terrain with additional 3D terrain built from imagery and elevation data of other areas of Somalia or elsewhere in Africa, and with Scenario Editor, rapidly build up culture with the 3D model libraries delivered with VRSG.

 Located within the urban setting are dense geospecific displacement camps, which include realistic textures of various material types common to the area.
 Such materials are used on the makeshift huts and shelters that include open doorways and interiors.

 Every structure on the virtual port has modeled interiors, including stairways.
 Some 2,000 street-level photographs of Kismayo with GPS coordinates are available to MetaVR customers as additional source information.

-MetaVR is building models of all the major types of U.S. military ships, in particular ships and ground vehicles to support amphibious operations.
+MVRsimulation has built models of all the major types of U.S. military ships, in particular ships and ground vehicles to support amphibious operations.
 The ships contain a level of detail that supports first-person level realism on the ship exterior.
 Several other sea vessel models, ranging from skiffs, dhows, and fishing vessels, to major transport ships are placed along the port; many more are in the 3D model libraries delivered with the database.